 Souk Al Bahar in the Old Town

 Head downtown to Souk Al Bahar for more shopping and fine dining on your Dubai stop over.
-Souk Al Bahar is an Arabic shopping Mall on Old Town Island that sells luxury handicrafts, jewelry, and carpets.
+Souk Al Bahar is an Arabic shopping Mall on Old Town Island that sells luxury handicrafts, jewellery, and carpets.
 It’s the place to go to dine in style in a waterfront restaurant in Dubai.

 More fun things to do on a Dubai stop over